 An effective regulatory enforcement regime focuses on protection and the prevention of harm to investors.
 Securities regulators, in partnership with other agencies, work to deter, detect, and prosecute securities law violations.

-Regulators in Canada investigate suspected securities-related misconduct, such as breaches of obligations by registered individuals who sell investments to investors, illegal sales of investments, and other securities law infractions.
+Canadian securities regulators investigate suspected securities-related misconduct, such as breaches of obligations by registered individuals who sell investments to investors, illegal sales of investments, and other securities law infractions.
 Although some cases are relevant to more than one category, the following list explains the typical cases that securities regulators see in their enforcement work.

 In disclosure cases, the victims are typically company shareholders.
 Continuous disclosure review programs undertaken by CSA members aim to ensure that investors have accurate and timely information about public companies on which to base their investment decisions.
 A review that uncovers suspected misconduct may result in an enforcement case against a company or management of the company.